Norman Maclean: Early life

-While Maclean was a child in Clarinda, he often witnessed his father working hard to learn diction and elocution and to rid his pronunciation of all signs that Canadian Gaelic, rather than Canadian English, was his first language.
-It was also in Clarinda that Rev. Maclean first developed a passion for the American sport of fly fishing, which had not previously been practiced by the minister or his forbears in the Inner Hebrides or in Nova Scotia.
-Rev. Maclean successfully passed on his love of fly fishing to both of his sons.

-When asked by an interviewer about having been homeschooled by his father, Maclean recalled, "I think the most important thing is that he read aloud to us.
+Maclean was born at Clarinda, Iowa, on December 23, 1902, and was the son of Clara Evelyn (née Davidson; 1873–1952) and the Rev. John Norman Maclean (1862–1941).
+Maclean and his younger brother, Paul Davidson MacLean (1906–1938) were homeschooled by their father until 1913.
+Maclean recalled about being homeschooled by his father, "I think the most important thing is that he read aloud to us.
 He was a minister, and every morning after breakfast we had what was called family worship.
 We'd all sit with our breakfast chairs pulled back from the table and he would read to us from the Bible or from some religious poet.
 He was a very good reader... that was very good for me because in doing that, he would bring out the rhythms of the Bible.
 That reading instilled in me this great love of rhythm in language."
+His father also passed on to both of his sons a passion for fly fishing which he had begun and developed in Clarinda.
+As a child, Maclean also often witnessed his father, whose first language was the distinctive Nova Scotia dialect of the Scottish Gaelic language, working hard to hide all traces of a foreign accent by learning proper diction and elocution.

-At the invitation of the elders of the Presbyterian church there, the Maclean family relocated to Missoula, Montana in 1909.
-The following years considerably influenced and inspired Norman's writings, appearing prominently in the short story The Woods, Books, and Truant Officers (1977) and the semi-autobiographical novella A River Runs Through It and Other Stories (1976).
+In 1909, his family relocated to Missoula, Montana, at the invitation of its Presbyterian church elders.
+The following years considerably influenced and inspired Maclean's writings, appearing prominently in the short story The Woods, Books, and Truant Officers (1977) and the semi-autobiographical novella A River Runs Through It and Other Stories (1976).

 Forest Service

-Maclean was only 14 years old and was too young to enlist in the American Expeditionary Force during World War I, so he instead found work for the United States Forest Service in what is now the Bitterroot National Forest of northwestern Montana.
+When Maclean was 14 years old, he found work with the United States Forest Service in the Bitterroot National Forest of northwestern Montana.
 The novella USFS 1919: The Ranger, the Cook, and a Hole in the Sky and the story "Black Ghost" in Young Men and Fire (1992) are semi-fictionalized accounts of these experiences.

 Dartmouth

-Maclean later attended Dartmouth College, where he served as editor-in-chief of the humor magazine the Dartmouth Jack-O-Lantern; the editor-in-chief to follow him was Theodor Geisel, better known as Dr. Seuss and who, according to Maclean, was “the craziest guy I ever met.”
+Maclean later attended Dartmouth College, where he served as editor-in-chief of the humor magazine the Dartmouth Jack-O-Lantern.
+His successor as editor-in-chief was Theodor Geisel, better known as Dr. Seuss, whom Maclean described as "the craziest guy I ever met."
 He was also a member of the Sphinx and Beta Theta Pi.

-During a 1986 interview, Maclean described the enormous gratitude he felt for having been able to attend creative writing classes taught at Dartmouth by the poet Robert Frost.
-Maclean stated that he learned an enormous amount from Frost, which he carried with him for the rest of his life.
-During the same interview, Maclean recalled that his lifelong admiration for and emulation of the writing style of Ernest Hemingway also began during his time at Dartmouth.